-Recent performances include Síobhra’s M.Phil Recital Fire Breathers at The National Gallery of Ireland, SFiiiNX Sinfonia Debut Concert at The Fumbally, Melting Pot at The Hazel Wood stage at Electric Picnic and Composing the Feminists at The Burren Summer Festival, for which she was granted an IMRO bursary to compose and perform a solo piece for voice and electronics.
+Recent performances include The Divil's Music as part of the Judging Shaw exhibition at The Little Museum of Dublin, Síobhra’s M.Phil Recital Fire Breathers at The National Gallery of Ireland, sfiiinx Debut Concert at The Fumbally, Melting Pot at The Hazel Wood stage at Electric Picnic and Composing the Feminists at The Burren Summer Festival, for which she was granted an IMRO bursary to compose and perform a solo piece for voice and electronics.

 Internationally, Siobhra's work as a composer and performer includes Lingua (collaborative project with Artist, Rachel Marggets) at Glogauair, Berlin, MySpam: Songs of Love (piece for solo voice & tape) at ACUD Theatre as part of Dada in Berlin Festival and at Waschhaus, Potsdam, Ostinato Effect (collaborative project with Visual Artist, Elva Mulchrone) as part of the USB Shuffle Show, Intitut für alles Mögliche, Berlin, and Melting Pot (chamber-music concert series) at Boxhagenerstrasse, Berlin and The Rag Factory, London.
 She was granted a scholarship to attend the Bassi Brugnatelli International Singing & Conducting Symposium in Robbiate, Italy.